Natural Ways to Kill Weeds and Get Them Out Of Your Garden

 Once your soil is in place, take care not to disturb it too much.
 Tilling or turning soil over can expose buried weed seeds.
 When adding, rake it into the surface of your bed rather than digging it under.
 The exception is when adding, which should be dug under in vegetable beds.

-Use some weekly elbow grease.
 The smaller the weed, the easier it is to get rid of.
 The key is to do some regular maintenance and remove weeds while they’re still small.
 If you’re growing vegetables in raised beds, weed seedlings can usually be plucked out with gloved fingers.
 Doing so is much easier than the strenuous work of digging out full-size dandelions.
 Furthermore, removing weeds while they’re young will help to prevent them from going to seed and spreading further.

 Comb your garden for weeds once per week.
 Keep a bucket at hand while you work to make cleanup easy.
 You won’t get every single weed — don’t even try — but do your best to remove the bulk of them.
 To save your back, kneel or squat beside your beds rather than bending at the waist.
 Knee pads or a stool can be helpful for this purpose.

-Get to the root of the problem.
 Be sure to remove the whole plant, especially if you’re removing full-size weeds.
 This is easier said than done, but it’s important because sneaky weeds can multiply from the broken ends of roots.
 When removing taproot weeds like dandelions and comfrey (which produce long central roots), be sure to dig deeply using a weeding tool or shovel.
 For weeds with fibrous roots, like buttercups, dig widely around the whole plant.

-Try solarizing or smothering weeds.
 If weeds are a serious problem in your garden, you may need to resort to more drastic measures.
 Consider solarizing or smothering your soil, techniques that starve weeds of oxygen over a period of several weeks.
 Doing this will put your beds out of commission for several weeks, but it’s well worth it if you have a persistent weed problem that makes gardening difficult.

 Disposing of Weeds